 - Herbs: Use thyme, rosemary, sage, or a combination of all three

 - Salt: Seasoning so both your turkey and butter aren’t bland.
 If using salted butter, you’ll want to use less.

 - Bone-in, skin-on turkey breasts: In order to serve crispy skin, you’ll need to debone the breast yourself.
 More on that below.

 Where To Buy Bone-In Turkey Breast

-When I first made this stuffed turkey breast recipe, I’ve never actually bought bone-in skin-on turkey breast before.
+When I first made my stuffed turkey breast, I’ve never actually bought bone-in skin-on turkey breast before.

-I’ve bought boneless skinless turkey breast, turkey legs, Cornish hen, boneless skinless chicken breast, all meats very similar to it but never bone-in skin-on turkey breast.
+I’ve bought turkey tenderloin, turkey legs, Cornish hen, boneless skinless chicken breast, all meats very similar to it but never bone-in skin-on turkey breast.